 Figure 1 Age distribution.

-Figure 2 Immunohistochemical staining for SARS-CoV-2 in liver tissue.
+Figure 2 Immunohistochemical staining for severe acute respiratory syndrome coronavirus 2 in liver tissue.
 A and B: Spot localization of virus in samples of initial hepatic necrosis and in Kupffer cells; C and D: Spot localization of isolated ductular and endothelial cells (mouse, GeneTex GTX632604, 1A9 clone, 1:100).

 Table 1 Literature review results